compmem/smile/docs/tutorial.rst

     exp = Experiment()

-We changed the line ``stimulusDuration=2`` into ``maxResponseTime=4``.
-Next, we are going to setup up our basic loop.
+Notice the line change from ``stimulusDuration=2`` to ``maxResponseTime=4``.

+The next step entails setting up our basic loop.

-The first thing we need to add to this loop is the ``UntilDone():`` state.
+The first thing needed to be added to this loop is the ``UntilDone():`` state.
 An :py:class:`~smile.state.UntilDone` state is a state that will run its children in :py:class:`~smile.state.Serial` until the state above it has finished.

-Here is an example before we edit the loop.
+The following is an example before the loop was edited:

 .. code-block:: python